peterwittek/ncpol2sdpa/doc/source/revision_history.rst

 Since v1.9:

+  - New: Better support for the steering hierarchy in a new class `SteeringHierarchy`.
   - New: The function `generate_variable` returns a single symbolic variable.
   - New: The `SdpRelaxation` class is now subscriptable.
 You can retrieve the value of polynomials in the solved relaxation in such way.
 Internally,